Lucy Mangan – Partner

-The relief will only be given for the cost of a like-for-like replacement asset (or nearest modern equivalent) plus any costs incurred in disposing of the asset being replaced.
+The relief is only available for the cost of a like-for-like replacement asset (or nearest modern equivalent) plus any costs incurred in disposing of the asset being replaced.
 The initial cost of furnishing a property would not be an allowable expense.

-Properties that qualify as a furnished holiday letting business can continue to claim capital allowances for items bought in letting the property (such as furniture) as in previous years.
+Properties that qualify as a furnished holiday letting business can claim capital allowances for items bought in letting the property (such as furniture) as in previous years.

-After 6 April 2017 deductions for finance costs incurred will be restricted in computing residential property rental profits.
-Finance costs include interest on any loan taken for the purpose of generating income from residential property.
-It also includes incidental costs of obtaining finance such as broker fees etc.
+Changes were introduced from 6 April 2017 which change the way tax relief is obtained for finance costs incurred in respect of residential properties rental businesses.
+Finance costs include interest on any loan taken for the purpose of generating income from residential property and any incidental costs of obtaining finance such as broker fees etc.

-The restriction will work by taking your finance costs and multiplying them by 20%.
-The resultant figure is then deducted from your tax liability (known as a tax reducer), not the rental profit.
+Prior to 2017 relevant interest costs were able to be fully deducted against income to reduce taxable income.
+The new rules instead allow for tax relief via a tax reducer.
+The tax reducer is calculated by taking your finance costs and multiplying them by 20% (the basic income tax rate).
+The resultant figure is then deducted from your tax liability.
 The 20% tax reducer will be restricted to the lower of: